 An allowance would be made to pass flood flows from the CVSWC into the Salton Sea.
 Several methods are being investigated to provide this flood protection.
 The ponds would provide shallow- and deep-water fish and bird habitat, dust control, and possible public use activities.
 The habitat would be brackish to saline, and the deep-water habitat area would be 8- to 12-feet deep.
 Three sources of water may be available to sustain these ponds: (1) the Whitewater River/CVSWC; (2) local agricultural drains; and (3) the Salton Sea.
 For the 3,862-ac lake area, the estimated inflow required is about 50,000 AFY, of which 20 percent, or 10,000 AFY, would need to be from saline water pumped from the Salton Sea, and the remaining 40,000 AFY would need to be supplied by local surface water flows.
+Of this inflow, approximately half would be lost to evaporation and half would return to the Sea via seepage and overflow.
 Ponds would be created by constructing berms 10 to 15 feet high along the -245 to -250 feet elevation contours, with the water surface in the ponds planned at -237 feet below sea level.